benjaminsnorris/bennorris.org/_posts/2016-08-26-installing-on-ios-10-with-xcode-7.md

 ---
 title:          Installing on iOS 10 with Xcode 7
 date:           2016-08-26 14:00:00-0700
-summary:        Keep working on your production-ready apps, even while running the iOS beta on your phone
+excerpt:        Keep working on your production-ready apps, even while running the iOS beta on your phone
 category:       General
 tags:
 - code